AdaptiveCity/acp_data_strategy/README.md

 psql -U acp_prod -d acp_prod -1 -f acp_prod.bak
 ```

+If you want dummy data run the insert queries in the `dummy_data_queries.txt`.

 Update the `CONFIG.py` file with the necessary details.
 Then execute the python code to start the API server;

 ```